Tokky0120/VVVF-Simulator/README.md

 # Description
 This program is for the C# wpf app.<br>

+# Disclaimer
+We are not responsible for anything you do with this application.<br>

 # Term of use
 You are **free** to use the code in this program.<br>
-Disclaimer<br>
-We are not responsible for anything you do with this application.<br>

 Please:<br>
 - Post the URL of this GitHub page<br>